wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

   e["Console Output"]["Frequency"] = 1
   e["Console Output"]["Verbosity"] = "Detailed"

-Now we can run the experiment and wait for the results to be printed to the command line.
+Now we can run the experiment and wait for the results to be displayed.

 .. code-block:: python